 Are you stressing about what to make for the vegan guest coming to your Thanksgiving meal?
 Or perhaps it's your first year being plant-based and you don't know how to convert your traditional celebratory meal to being a plant-based Thanksgiving meal?
 Never fear!
-I am here to give you lots of ideas for simple, easy to prepare dishes that will delight everyone at the table and give a sumptuous Thanksgiving feast.
+I am here to give you lots of ideas for simple, easy to prepare dishes that will delight everyone at the table and give a sumptuous vegan Thanksgiving feast.

 Canapés and Nibbles

-To be perfectly honest, canapés and nibbles are my favourite part of entertaining!
+Canapés and nibbles are my favourite part of entertaining!
 I just love chatting and grazing (and I always end up eating too many of the nibbles!).
 Here are some perfect little canapés or you could make it really easy and put together a big graze board with a few dips, some vegetable crudités, crisps, nuts, and olives and everyone can just help themselves as they chat.

 Starters and Appetisers